 Page experience fully rolled out in August 2021

 Google has often been accused of not communicating with SEOs and site owners.
-In the past, we have seen many core algorithm update happen without a word from a Googler.
+In the past, we have seen many core algorithm updates happen without a word from a Googler.
 These days, however, Google appears more upfront than ever.
-Google has kept us in the loop regarding this algorithm update.
-The update is finally rolling out gradually and should be done at the end of August 2021.
+Google had kept us in the loop regarding this algorithm update.
+The page experience update was fully rolled out in August 2021.

 No more AMP requirements for Top Stories